guitaripod/fluxxxer/README.md

 2. Enter your prompt in the text field
 3. Click "Generate" to create images
 4. Use the "Save" button under each generated image to save it locally
+5. Use the "Copy" button under each generated image to copy it to your clipboard

 ## Development